OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

+## Testing Network Communcation

-### OMTG-NET-001: Test for unencrypted sensitive data on the network
+### OMTG-NET-001: Testing for Unencrypted Sensitive Data on the Network

 #### Overview